SamiPerttu/fundsp/README.md

 ## Next Steps

-- See if `AudioNode::tick` can be made faster with, e.g., slice iterators.
 - Implement block processing for the `AudioNode` system.
 - Implement the dynamic `AudioUnit` system.
 Complex graph expressions can get cumbersome, so we'd like to have an explicit graph interface there for adding units to a graph and connecting them.